-14. Sabbatical Leave
+13. Sabbatical Leave and Doctoral Education

-- a.
-A sabbatical leave is intended to provide active, full-time clergy, the opportunity to be renewed through additional study and reflection after they have served seven (7) consecutive years in one Cure.
-This applies to Rectors/Vicars and also to Assistants by whatever title known.
-Typically, such study will be focused in an area of study that enhances one's ministry in the parish or the Church at large.
-Below are guidelines to help clergy and their Vestries in planning for a fruitful sabbatical leave that will be beneficial both for the individual and the parish. - b.
+- b.
 Submission of a Plan.
 Sabbaticals are opportunities for in-depth spiritual and intellectual growth for the clergy.
 As such, one should have a plan that describes the purpose of the study, a schedule of opportunities, and an anticipated outcome of the study. - c.
 Financial Considerations.
 It is important for the individual clergy person to work with his/her Vestry in planning for the financial requirements of the leave.
 As a rule, the cost of the sabbatical is divided as follows: one-third of the cost is absorbed by the individual, one-third by the parish and one-third by the diocese.
 The diocese portion is given as a grant which must be requested in writing by the individual.
 This request must be made to the Office of the Canon to the Ordinary in a timely manner and will be granted as funds are available. - d.
 Vestries and clergy are encouraged to plan ahead for a sabbatical and establish a fund for the future leave of their clergy.
 A certain amount may be set aside each year for the sabbatical reducing the financial impact at the time the sabbatical is taken. - e.
 In addition to the normal compensation paid to the clergy person, the parish will need to plan for the normal expenses of supply clergy should they be needed during the sabbatical leave period. - f.
 There are some institutions and foundations that make grants for continued studies for clergy and these should be contacted by the individual clergy person during the planning process. - g.
 Length of Sabbatical Leave.
 In most instances the normal length of a sabbatical is three (3) months.
 This does not include the clergy vacation time (one month) and continuing education leave time.
 Together, the time can be significant for developing and completing a particular project.
-Of course, Vestries may lengthen the time should they support additional leave for their clergy.
+Of course, Vestries may lengthen the time should they support additional leave for their clergy. - h.
+In lieu for a sabbatical, clergy may elect to receive financial support for doctoral education.
+This is a one-time election and must be made in writing to the Bishop.

-h.
+i.
 Final Notes